Schaffernation/playing/README.md

 playing
 =======

-Displays the details of the song playing on a computer (iTunes, Rdio)
+Displays the details of the song playing on a computer (Music, Rdio)